 - PET (positive emission tomography) scan

-- Lumbar puncture: A small amount of cerebrospinal fluid (clear liquid in and around the brain and spine) is removed with a needle and looked at with a microscope.
+- A spinal tap, or lumbar puncture).
+During this procedure, a small amount of cerebrospinal fluid (clear liquid in and around the brain and spine) is removed with a needle from the spinal canal.
+It is then examined with a microscope to determine if tumor cells have spread into the cerebrospinal fluid.

-The pediatric cancer experts at Children’s Cancer Hospital welcome the opportunity to provide second opinions for medulloblastoma.
+The pediatric cancer experts at Children’s Cancer Hospital and the adult cancer experts at the Anne C. Brooks Brain and Spine Center welcome the opportunity to provide second opinions for medulloblastoma.

-If you would like to get a second opinion at Children’s Cancer Hospital, call 877-632-6789 to make an appointment or request an appointment online.
+If you would like to get a second opinion, call 844-566-8470 to make an appointment or request an appointment online.

 After a medulloblastoma has been surgically removed, it will be classified in one of two categories.